-When the Tactical Risk Fund is invested in Underlying Fixed Income ETFs, the Adviser monitors daily a benchmark index that represents short-term bonds (the "2.0 Fixed Income Benchmark Portfolio") to determine whether to be invested equally across three Underlying Fixed Income ETFs representing short-term bonds, intermediate-term bonds and long-term bonds, respectively, or to be invested in a single ETF representing short-term bonds.
+When the Tactical Risk Fund is invested in Underlying Fixed Income ETFs, the Adviser monitors daily a benchmark index that represents short-term bonds (the "2.0 Fixed Income Benchmark Portfolio") to determine whether to be invested equally across three Underlying Fixed Income ETFs representing short-term bonds, intermediate-term bonds and long-term bonds, respectively, or to be invested in a single ETF representing ultra short-term bonds.
 When the Tactical Risk Fund initially sells out of the Underlying Sector ETFs, it will invest equally across a short-term bond ETF, an intermediate-term bond ETF and a long-term bond ETF.
-However, when the 2.0 Fixed Income Benchmark Portfolio reaches its highest value since investing in the Underlying Fixed Income ETFs and then drops 4% from that high watermark, the Adviser will sell out of the intermediate-term bond ETF and long-term bond ETF.
-The proceeds from the liquidation will then be invested in a single short-term bond ETF.
-This 100% short-term fixed income allocation is maintained until a buy trigger is initiated to move back to an equal weighting across a short-term bond ETF, an intermediate-term bond ETF and a long-term bond ETF.
-This buy trigger is based on the performance of the 2.0 Fixed Income Benchmark Portfolio, however, unlike the sell trigger, the buy trigger has a range of initiation.
-The buy trigger can range from a gain of 6% to 16% from the 2.0 Fixed Income Benchmark Portfolio's low-water mark (or lowest valuation) since investing in a short-term bond ETF only.
+However, when the 2.0 Fixed Income Benchmark Portfolio reaches its highest value since investing in the Underlying Fixed Income ETFs and then drops 4% from that high watermark, the Adviser will sell out of the short-term bond ETF, intermediate-term bond ETF and long-term bond ETF.
+The proceeds from the liquidation will then be invested in an ultra short-term bond ETF.
+This 100% ultra short-term fixed income allocation is maintained until a buy trigger is initiated to move back to an equal weighting across a short-term bond ETF, an intermediate-term bond ETF and a long-term bond ETF.
+This buy trigger has a range of initiation.
+The buy trigger can range from a gain of 6% to 16% from the 2.0 Fixed Income Benchmark Portfolio's low-water mark (or lowest valuation) since investing in the ultra short-term bond ETF only.
 Once a buy trigger is initiated, the Underlying Fixed Income ETFs will be re-allocated in the short-term bond ETF, an intermediate-term bond ETF and a long-term bond ETF with equal weighting.